Hazuki-san/MtarTool/README.md

 # MtarTool
-.mtar (Motion Archive) unpacker and repacker for Metal Gear Solid V: The Phantom Pain.
+.mtar (Motion Archive) unpacker and repacker for Pro Evolution Soccer 2017+ series.

-Allows you to extract MGSV's animation files (.gani) from the motion archive containers.
+Allows you to extract PES's animation files (.gani) from the motion archive containers.

 ## Usage: